Harshad-rk/js--slider/README.md

 # js--slider
-Javascript slider with json array and bootstrap classes
+Javascript slider with json array and bootstrap classes and it is easy to modify